bitcolorine/Je-suis-eclectique/Artist-or-not.md

 5. Give it an obscure name
 6. Befriend a non-shy writer.
 7. Make him or her your best friend.
 Lend your life to his her novel.
+8. Let him or her promote you as their most interesting character.